wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 Contributors: Tatvic
 Plugin Name: Enhanced Ecommerce for Woocommerce store Plugin URI: http://wordpress.org/plugins/enhanced-e-commerce-for-woocommerce-store/
-Tags: Google Analytics, Universal Analytics, Enhanced E-commerce, E-commerce, e-commerce, woo-commerce Author URI: http://www.tatvic.com/
+Tags: Google Analytics, Universal Analytics, Enhanced E-commerce, E-commerce, e-commerce, woo-commerce,Ecommerce,woocommerce Author URI: http://www.tatvic.com/
 Author: Tatvic
 Requires at least: 3.6
-Tested up to: 3.8
+Tested up to: 3.9.2
-Stable tag: 1.0.5
+Stable tag: 1.0.6.1
-Version: 1.0.5
+Version: 1.0.6.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Provides integration between Google Analytics Enhanced Ecommerce and WooCommerce.

 == Description ==
-This plugin provides the integration between Enhanced Ecommerce feature of Google Analytics and the WooCommerce plugin.
-You can track the user beahviour across your e-commerce store starting from product views to thank you page.
-It only supports the new Universal Analytics.
+<a href="http://www.tatvic.com/enhanced-ecommerce-google-analytics-plugin-woocommerce/">Enhanced Ecommerce Google Analytics</a> is a Free WooCommerce Plugin which allows you to use the newly launched feature of Google Analytics – Enhanced Ecommerce.You can track the user behavior across your e-commerce store starting from product views to thank you page.Enhanced Ecommerce is still in beta and supports only Universal Analytics.

+= Features of Plugin =
+* Quick & Easy installation from the wordpress interface
+* Supports four New Reports in Enhanced Ecommerce
+     > Shopping Behaviour Report
+     > Checkout Behaviour Report
+     > Product Performance Report
+     > Sales Performance Report
+* Supports Guest checkout functionality
+* Captures Product Impressions events on the load of the category page and Add-to-Cart events when add-to-cart button is clicked
+* Captures Product Impressions events on the load of the product page and Add-to-Cart events when add-to-cart button is clicked

 = Things to keep in mind before enabling the Enhanced E-commerce plugin =
 * Enable Enhanced E-commerce for your profile/view.
 This is a profile / view level setting and can be accessed under Admin > View > E-commerce Settings